Keri-histo/LoQANT/README.md

 3. Launch Fiji and LoQANT is now to be found in Plugins menu.
 (Note: If the Fiji has been already open, it needs to be restarted.)

 For details, please follow the User Manual provided in this repository.
 The user manual has been updated for LoQANT_batch usage.

+If you use LoQANT, please cite:
+Cizkova, K.: LoQANT: An ImageJ Plugin for Quantifying Nuclear Staining in Immunohistochemistry and Immunofluorescence.
+Int J Mol Sci, 2025; 26(21), 10799; doi.org/10.3390/ijms262110799.